 If your cargo will take up less than half the capacity of a container, we recommend that you opt for a shared container.
 This is known as “groupage” and permits you to cut much of the cost associated with transport, by paying only for the space you use.

-Now that you know the basic differences between FCL and LCL, we recommend that you have a look at our rates on iContainers for shipment of containers to Callao.
+Now that you know the basic differences between FCL and LCL, we recommend that you have a look at our rates on iContainers for when sending shipments to Callao.